dashouck/lily58-vial/readme.md

 ### To flash from cli

-This never worked, but qmk toolbox worked to get firmware onto chip
+This never worked, but qmk toolbox worked to get firmware onto chip.
+The following file is the firware file:
+~/vial-qmk/lily58_rev1_vial.hex

 ```sh
 # exec from ~/qmk-vial